Adding and editing text in your report

 Once you've selected the metric for the placeholder, you can further filter the results for that metric by selecting the date range and the type of metric data shown, including:

 Can I have variance calculations in a placeholder?

-After adding an observation to your report, double click or hover over it and click on the green 'Pencil' icon.
+After adding an observation to your report, double-click or hover over it and click on the green 'Pencil' icon.

 This will open the observation’s ‘Properties’ panel, where you can:

 You can also choose to add multiple observations at a single time by selecting 'Executive Summary' from the 'Text' tab in the sidebar.
-This will add a collection of 9 different observations into your report.
+This will add a collection of 9 different observations to your report.